tabnash24/tabnash24/README.md

   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=200&section=header&text=Hello%20GitHubers!%20👩‍💻&fontSize=40&animation=fadeIn" />
 </p>

-# 👋 Hello!
-I'm Tabna Shahid
+# 👋 Tabna here!

+✨ You can call me Tab, just like the one on your keyboard. ;)
-✨ Here to persist.
+    Here to learn, explore and contribute.
     All my projects are always evolving—and I’m loving the journey.

 ---
 ## 🔭 Projects & Portfolio